Click in a link to be taken to the entry below:

 L. TRANSFER STUDENTS

-All transfer students are responsible for complying with Virginia policies and procedures, including degree requirements (see section I.E).
+All transfer students, including transfers into the JD program from the Law School’s LLM program, are responsible for complying with Virginia policies and procedures, including degree requirements.
 Transfer students can be awarded a maximum of 32 semester credits and two residency semesters at entrance.
+Credit will not be awarded for work taken in a summer study abroad program or for work experience at their prior schools.
 While transfer students are eligible for Order of the Coif membership, their grades at their prior schools will not be used in considering their eligibility.
 Questions about transfer credits, degree requirements or other academic issues should be addressed to the assistant dean for academic services.